laurentftech/Podcast_generator/README.md

 ## ✨ Features

-- **Audio Generation**: Create multi-speaker podcasts using high-quality voices from the Google Gemini API.
+- **Audio Generation**: Create multi-speaker podcasts using high-quality voices from the Google Gemini or ElevenLabs API.
 - **User-Friendly Interface**: An intuitive graphical interface built with Tkinter.
 - **Flexible Formats**: Export your creations in **MP3** (default) or **WAV** formats.
 - **Customization**: Configure and save voices for each speaker in your scripts, with options for language and accent.
 - **Integrated Playback**: Listen to and stop audio playback directly from the application (requires FFmpeg).
 - **Secure API Key Storage**: Your Google Gemini API key is requested once and securely stored in your system's keychain (`keyring`).
 - **Automatic Versioning**: The application version is automatically synchronized with the project's Git tags.
+- **Accent and Language Support**: Create podcasts in multiple languages with distinct voices and accents for each language (Gemini API only).

 ---

 ## 🌍 Multilingual Support

-Thanks to the Google Gemini API, **Podcast Generator** supports multiple languages and accents, allowing you to:
+Thanks to the Google Gemini or ElevenLabs API, **Podcast Generator** supports multiple languages and accents, allowing you to:

-- Create multilingual podcasts with distinct voices for each language.
+- Create multilingual podcasts with distinct voices and accents for each language.
+- Emotional tone adaptation (Gemini API only).
 - Produce content for an international audience.
 - Facilitate language learning with realistic dialogues.
 - Enhance accessibility by tailoring language to your target audience.